-Andy has been Chief Architect for the Financial Services Team at Juniper Networks, Inc. since June 2012.
+Before Pico Andy was Chief Architect for the Financial Services Team at Juniper Networks, Inc. starting June 2012.
 Prior to joining Juniper, he was SVP, Global Head of Network Services, at the New York Stock Exchange (NYSE Euronext) where he was responsible for planning the company¹s worldwide networks, voice and cellular services, and led the design and deployment of Data Center solutions.
 Mr. Bach was responsible for planning Juniper’s worldwide networks that link all NYSE, Securities Industries Automation Corporation (SIAC), the American Stock Exchange (AMEX), Pacific Stock Exchange, Archipelago, LIFFE and European cash markets, as well as the national markets system networks SIAC operates.

 Since March 2003, Martin has led Spirent’s Positioning Technology division, which provides cutting-edge test solutions for satellite navigation systems, timing applications for networks and critical infrastructure and is the world leader in provision of solutions for GNSS vulnerability and robustness.
 Spirent’s customers span governmental agencies, major manufacturers, integrators, test facilities and space agencies worldwide.